Installing Teleport | Teleport

 - Teleport Community Edition

 The following commands show you how to determine the Teleport version to install by querying your Teleport Cloud account.
-This way, the Teleport installation has the same major version as the service that manages automatic updates:
+This way, the Teleport installation has the same major version as the service that manages automatic updates.
+Assign example.teleport.sh to your Teleport cluster address:

 TELEPORT_EDITION="cloud"TELEPORT_DOMAIN=example.teleport.shTELEPORT_VERSION="$(curl https://$TELEPORT_DOMAIN/v1/webapi/automaticupgrades/channel/stable/cloud/version | sed 's/v//')"